mhariri/mhariri.info/content/posts/gmail_categories.md

 I disabled Gmail categories a while back, and I think you should do it too.
 For a long time, I have been a strict follower of the [Inbox Zero](https://www.entrepreneur.com/article/290175) method.
-When Gmail introduced `Gmail Categories` in 2013, I quickly jumped on it and felt I'm even in more control of my inbox which would in turn bring me higher productivity.
+When Gmail introduced `Gmail Categories` in 2013, I quickly jumped on it and felt I'm even in higher control of my inbox which would in turn increase my productivity.

  But, the productivity promise turned out wrong.
 After using that new service for a few years, I'm getting the same feelings as I did before starting with that method: missing important emails, a lot of junk emails just laying in my "updates" and "promotions" categories, and occasional long time spent on email checking.